Appealing a Workers’ Compensation Denial in Atlanta

 Did you get hurt on the job in Atlanta and file a claim for workers’ compensation benefits?
 Has your employer’s insurance company denied your request?
 Don’t give up.
-You have the right to file an appeal, and Hanser Law can help you put your best foot forward.
+You have the right to file an appeal, and Hasner Law PC can help you put your best foot forward.

-We offer a free consultation, so give our Atlanta workers’ compensation lawyers a call to schedule yours today.
+We offer a free consultation, so give our Atlanta workers’ compensation lawyers a call at (678) 888-4878 or contact us online to schedule yours today.
 Our skilled team will review your case, explain your rights, and answer any questions you might have about the appeals process and your claim.

 You Have the Right to Appeal a Denied Claim for Workers’ Compensation Benefits